What’s it like being a mortgage broker?

 Self employed with an authorised representative

-I started as a self employed advisor within a small family business that was an authorised representative of a mortgage network.
+I started as a self-employed advisor within a small family business that was an authorised representative of a mortgage network.
 This type of company can range from one sole broker who owns a company to a medium sized firm.
 You essentially pay part of the income from every case to have your work monitored for compliance, receive guidance on how to compliantly give advice, have all your access to lenders and other product providers managed for you, and sometimes there is wider business support to.

-You could be employed or self employed by an authorised representative.
+You could be employed, or self employed by an authorised representative.
 A lot of people seem to move to this set up after a few years at a corporate as it can provide more flexibility.

 If this set up sounds right for you then you could speak to a financial services recruiter, or an associate of mine Craig Skelton who can help people from complete newbies, the recently qualified, or experienced advisers.